tjdahlke/online_photometric_calibration/README.md

 ## Install

-Docker is the easiest way to get started with this project.
-To pull a docker image with `online_photometric_calibration` already built, run the following:
+Docker is the quickest way to get started with this project.
+Of course, make sure to [install Docker](https://docs.docker.com/get-docker/) on your local system first.
+The easiest way to get started is to pull a docker image with `online_photometric_calibration` already built.
+To do this, run the following:

 ```
 cd docker